Opening a CD for a Child

 4 Steps To Opening a CD for a Child

-1. Open either a custodial UGMA or UGMT account, designating yourself as the custodian and your child as the beneficiary.
+1. Open a custodial UGMA or UTMA account, listing yourself as the custodian and your child as the beneficiary.

 2. Deposit money into the account.
 Generally, this can be done physically via cash or check, or electronically via an ACH or wire transfer.

-4. Purchase the CD and periodically monitor the balance with your child (via physical account statements or an electronic portal).
-The process will be a great, ongoing educational experience.
+4. Buy the CD and check in on the balance with your child over time (via physical account statements or an electronic portal).
+This can be a great opportunity to talk about saving and interest.

 Reasons To Open a CD for Your Child

-CDs are among the safest investment vehicles in which you can put your money.
-They exhibit zero volatility, offer guaranteed interest and, if structured properly, are fully insured up to $250,000 for individual accounts.
-The Federal Deposit Insurance Corporation (FDIC) insures CDs issued by banks, and the National Credit Union Administration (NCUA) insures CDs issued by credit unions.
+CDs are among the safest places to put your money.
+They offer guaranteed interest, zero market volatility, and are typically insured up to $250,000 per account by the Federal Deposit Insurance Corporation (FDIC) for banks or the National Credit Union Administration (NCUA) for credit unions.

 Drawbacks To Opening a CD for Your Child